BATCHFORCE TERMS OF PURCHASE

 - the inspection and repair of goods of the Client;

 - parts for which a manufacturer’s warranty has been provided.

-The provisions of paragraphs 2 to 7 of this article apply mutatis mutandis to any claims by the Client based on breach of contract, non-conformity or on any other basis whatsoever.
+The provisions of this article apply mutatis mutandis to any claims by the Client based on breach of contract, non-conformity or on any other basis whatsoever.

 The Client cannot assign any rights under this article.

 15. OBLIGATION TO COMPLAIN

 The Client can no longer invoke a defect in performance if it does not make a written complaint to the Contractor in respect thereof within fourteen days of the date it discovered, or should reasonably have discovered, the defect.

 On pain of forfeiture of all rights, the Client must submit complaints regarding the amount invoiced to the Contractor in writing within the payment deadline.
 If the payment deadline is longer than thirty days, the Client must complain no later than thirty days after the date of the invoice.

 Upon expiry of the delivery period and/or performance period, the Client is obliged to take delivery of the good or goods forming the subject of the agreement.